-- c.
-Any other applicable county ordinances or codes. - (4) Authority. - a.
+- a.
 The hearing examiner shall must grant the special exception unless he finds that granting the special exception request is contrary to the public interest and the public health, safety, comfort, convenience and welfare of the citizens of the county, or that the request is in conflict with subsection (c)(3) of this section. - b.
 In reaching his decision, the hearing examiner shall have has the authority to attach such conditions and requirements as are necessary for the protection of the health, safety, comfort, convenience or welfare of the general public.
 Such The conditions or and requirements shall must be reasonably related to the special exception requested. - c.
 Special exceptions may be reviewed by themselves or as a part of a rezoning. - d.
 All decisions of the hearing examiner concerning special exceptions filed as part of a rezoning or that meet the criteria for a development of county impact shall must be in the form of a recommendation to the Board of County Commissioners.
 Only a party of record participant or his representative shall will be afforded the right to address the board of County Commissioners. - (5) Judicial review.
 Judicial review of final decisions of the hearing examiner with respect to special exceptions are to the will be in circuit court in accordance with section 34-146. - (d) Zoning matters. - (1) Functions.
 Regarding zoning matters, the hearing examiner has the following prescribed duties and responsibilities: - a.
-Prepare recommendations to the Board of County Commissioners for changes or amendments relating to the boundaries of the various zoning districts, or to the regulations applicable to those districts. thereto, to the Board of County Commissioners. - b.
+Prepare recommendations to the Board of County Commissioners for changes or amendments relating to the boundaries of the various zoning districts, or to the regulations applicable to those districts. -thereto, to the Board of County Commissioners. - b.
 Make recommendations on the following to the Board of County Commissioners on applications relating to the following: - 1.
-Applications for r Rezonings, including developments of county impact, planned unit developments and planned developments. - Applications for d Developments of regional impact and Florida Quality Developments approval, which may or may not include a request for rezoning. - 3.
+Applications for r Rezonings, including developments of county impact, planned unit developments and planned developments. - 2.
+Applications for d Developments of regional impact and Florida Quality Developments approval, which may or may not include a request for rezoning. - 3.
 Special exceptions that meet the criteria for a development of county impact, as set forth in section 34-203(b). - 4.
-Other special exceptions and variances which are submitted simultaneously with and are heard in conjunction with a rezoning.
+Other special exceptions and variances which are submitted

-EXHIBIT A

-[LDC Section 34-145 (c, e) Ordinance 96-06]
+Amended by: Ord.
+96-06 Eff.
+Date: 03/27/96 EXHIBIT A [LDC Section 34-145 (c, e) Ordinance 96-06]